anlyoung/sdl-packages/README.md

 The MoveIt configuration for the arm is `sdl_moveit_config`.
 It was created with the help of the MoveIt setup assistant.

 The URDF is obtained [here](https://github.com/fmauch/universal_robot/tree/calibration_devel)

+Basic joint control of the arm is implemented through the `limb.py` class in `sdl_interface`.
+As of 6 August 2021, the `set_joints_position()` function works to publish joint commands to gazebo.
+Other functions are not tested or implemented.
+TODO: `limb.py` has functions for end effector positioning.
+There is not an inverse kinematics implementation to use this.

 ### MIR Navigation